About the course

 Commitment to public service

 In addition to academic and analytical ability, applicants are also expected to demonstrate a high level of commitment to public service.
 Applicants should demonstrate a strong commitment to public service that goes beyond their own life to include the broader community, however defined.
-In some cases, this may be evidenced through an outstanding record of achievement in volunteering or working in the public, private, or NGO sector.
+This may be evidenced through an outstanding record of achievement in volunteering or working in the public, private, or NGO sector.

 Evidence of leadership and impact